nnaumenko/metaf/readme.md

 * **Versatile**: recognises large number of group types including rare and regional formats.
 * **Thoroughly tested**: 100% test coverage.
 * **Easy to integrate**: Header-only library, integrated by including a single .hpp file.
+* **WASM**: Metaf works in Webassembly and allows parsing METARs and TAFs on the client.

 ## Introduction